majidmohsenifar/blocky/README.md

 # blocky

-implementation of "Build a Blockchain from Scratch in Go"  but in rust
+implementation of "Build a Blockchain from Scratch in Go" book but in rust

+## TODO:
+how to have subcommand for clap